xenomorphis/ApexEvents/Readme.rst

 ApexEvents
 ==========
 :Release: 2023-06-21
-:Version: 0.5.0
+:Version: 0.5.1

-ApexEvents is a plugin for `PyPlanet <https://pypla.net/en/latest/index.html>`_ and provides a management toolbox for the Trackmania 2 events hosted by Team APEX.
+ApexEvents is an Auto-Moderator plugin for `PyPlanet <https://pypla.net/en/latest/index.html>`_ used for managing tournaments and events in TrackMania².
+It keeps track of the results, enforces the rules and provides event-specific information to the participants like qualifying conditions or the current leaderboard.

 Basic Usage
 -----------
-ApexEvents is an Auto-Moderator plugin used for managing tournaments and events in TrackMania².
-It keeps track of the results, enforces the rules and provides event-specific information to the participants like qualifying conditions or the current leaderboard.
+ApexEvents provides the following chat commands for interacting with and controlling the plugin:

 **Administrative commands**